-- The remainder of the field will be filled by taking the next highest ranked players from APGC Member Associations from the WAGR on the 12 of July, 2018.
-The maximum number of eligible players from any APGC Member Association will be six.
-The only exception is the host nation, which may have up to ten participants.
+The remainder of the field is filled by taking the next highest ranked players from the WAGR with the maximum number of players allowed from a country being seven.
+The only exception is for the host country, which is allowed to have an additional three players.

-72-holes, stroke play.
-A cut takes place after 36 holes for the leading 60 players plus ties.
-In the event of a tie after 72 holes, the winner is decided by a sudden-death playoff.
+72-holes, stroke play with a cut for the leading 60 players plus ties after 36 holes.
+In the event of a tie after 72 holes, the winner will be decided by sudden-death playoff.

-- An invitation to compete in the 2019 Masters Tournament.
+- An invitation to compete in the 2023 Masters Tournament

-- A place in The Open Qualifying Series with the opportunity to qualify for The 148th Open at Royal Portrush in 2019.
+- An exemption into The Open Qualifying Series with the opportunity to earn a place in The 151st Open Championship